 - upper zone venous enlargement due to pulmonary venous hypertension

-- secondary pulmonary haemosiderosis, often difficult to appreciate on a plain radiograph
+- secondary pulmonary hemosiderosis, often difficult to appreciate on a plain radiograph

 - pulmonary ossification, a late sign

-If the underlying aetiology is mitral annular calcification, then this may also be appreciated on plain film.
+If the underlying etiology is mitral annular calcification, then this may also be appreciated on plain film.

 Echocardiography is useful for assessing the mitral valve area, jet velocity, pressure gradients, and the left ventricle 2,7.
 Various parameters are used in order to determine severity, such as 2,7: